Applications to Oxford and Cambridge

 We offer help in three main areas:

-This assistance is provided to all MPW students wishing to pursue an application to Oxford or Cambridge, and is available to external students for a fee.
+This assistance is provided to all MPW students wishing to pursue an application to Oxford or Cambridge.

 Our tutors read over 300 personal statements every year, so they have a wealth of experience to call on.
 Most Oxbridge applicants are similar in terms of grades, predicted or actual, and glowing references from teachers.
 The personal statement is an opportunity to distinguish yourself and further convince admissions tutors that you deserve a place.